 2.2.2.
-Debating Development (external seminar) Name of Module Debating Development - Exploring our position in international development practices Short description your mean who decide you?
-Who Join us are development activism a position apersonal see we would develop mean the control of t What is development?
+Debating Development (external seminar) Name of Module Debating Development - Exploring our position in international development practices Short description Short description Short description Short description Short description Short description Let's What is development?
 What is development to you?
 Could you describe your meaning of development in a sentence?
 Have you ever wondered who decides about who gets developed and how?
 Who benefits?
 Do you?
 Who develops whom?
 And why?
 Join us and explore the debates, hierarchies and power struggles around development.
 We will move from the critique to exploring resistance, activism and alternatives to development to understand our personal position and to rethink development practices.
 By reflecting on what our personal stance is in the debate, we can recognize what kind of project we would like to support with our work and how we understand the development sector's role and ourselves in it.
 Let's get together and debate the diverse meanings, practices, concepts, our own entanglement and positionality within the development sector!
-Name of Program me - - Name of Universit ty - - Name of Lecturer Franzisk Franziska Geiger and Katerina Brandes Responsible University ersity - - Credit Points SWS Attendance (h) Self-study (h) Total workload (h) - 20 30 Start & end dates, WS timeslot: 28.0923.10.2020 4 weeks, 2,5 h weekly, Wednesdays from 10am - 12:30pm, plus 4h self-study weekly Registration until Number of possible AGEP participants 16.09.2020 50 Content and goals of qualification This course deals with different perspectives involved in the debate around development.
+Name of Program ime - - Name of Universit ty - - Name of Lecturer Franzisk Franziska Geiger and Katerina Brandes Responsible University ersity - - Credit Points SWS Attendance (h) Self-study (h) Total workload (h) - - 10 20 30 Start & end dates, WS timeslot: 30.0928.10.2021 5 weeks, 2h weekly, Thursdays 6-8 pm, plus 4h self-study weekly Registration until Number of possible AGEP participants 16.09.2021 50 Content and goals of qualification This course deals with different perspectives involved in the debate around development.
 There will be three building blocks: • mainstream development • rethinking development • planning of individual development projects The idea is to introduce different viewpoints from politics, practice and academia which are involved in development thinking and planning as well as to critically reflect on these viewpoints by designing individual development projects related to the students' background.
 On successful completion of the course, students will: • know about different positions of development pathways • be able to critically reflect development literature and development practices and understand their perspectivity be able to position themselves ontologically and epistemologically in the development debates (deliberation of personal positionality) Preconditions for participation Students are required to read, present, and discuss academic articles and papers on issues on the topic of development theory and practice.
 While no previous knowledge is assumed, an interest in the topic is important.
 Teaching Methods Interactive lectures requiring attendance Class discussions Videos Quizzes Learning journal Students are required to read, present, and discuss academic articles. lesson format (online/face-to- face) online Assessment method The participants will receive a certificate of participation, but will not be graded.
 To receive the certificate, they are required to deliver the following: 1.
 Participate in four lectures (40% of work load) 2.
-Engage with content outside of lectures by watching (lecturers') videos, reading literature and case studies (20% of work load) 3.
-Take part in reflection quizzes and answer questions on readings (20% of work load) 4.
-Deliver a learning journal (10% of work load) 5.
-Prepare a project idea individually or in groups (10% of work load) Language English Inscription external student www.agep.de
+Engage with content outside of lectures by watching (lecturers') videos, reading literature and case studies (20% of work load) Take part in reflection quizzes and answer questions on readings (20% of work load) Deliver a learning journal (10% of work load) Prepare a project idea individually or in groups (10% of work load) Language English Inscription external student www.agep.de